 You also incorporate practical safety tips, like how Madame Véronique instructs Naomi on enemas, and Miss Connie tells her not to rub her rope tracks.

-You’ve now begun a series of novels.
+You’re now doing a series of novels.
 That sounds exciting!

-Yes, it started with Peri’s Bliss, which is now on Amazon.
+Yes, it started with Peri’s Bliss, which is available on Amazon.
 A significant element in the setting and plot is a fictional sex-positive religion called the “Free Spirit Connection” which regards consensual sexual expression, including polyamory and BDSM, as a form of spiritual communion.
 The second novel is Bridget’s Calling, which focuses on a woman who consciously chose to enter sex work, and who even considers it her “calling” in life.
+The next for books are Hannah’s Healing, Amalia’s Truth, Laurie’s Liberation, and Zoe’s Quest; the seventh, Jeretta’s Judgment, has just come out, and I’m currently working on number eight.

-Tell us a little more about this, and how you’ve become a vocal ally in social media for sex workers.
+Tell us a little more about the second book, and how you’ve become a vocal ally on social media for sex workers.

 Before I began work on Bridget’s Calling, I had supported some form of legalization, to let states and localities license brothels and escort services, but not streetwalkers.
 My friend Desmond Ravenstone, who had helped me with Peri’s Bliss, has been studying this for decades, and he and I talked a long time about it.
 He explained to me that there was a very big difference between legalization and decriminalization, with the former being more about government control of sex work, rather than actually empowering sex workers to take control of their own work and lives.
 He even made the case for defending street-based sex work, with reasonable measures to assure the safety of providers and their clients.
 I’ve become even more supportive of the “decrim” position as I listen to sex workers’ stories, and realize that police often form a bigger threat to their safety and well-being than anything else.